-*Flu season 2020/2021 shows low activity of influenza in all major regions of the United States.
-This article will be updated as numbers are reported by the Centers for Disease Control and Prevention (CDC).
+*As of the most recent update from the CDC ending Week 46, flu season 2020/2021 shows low activity of influenza in all major regions of the United States.
+This article will be updated as numbers come in.

 Between October 1, 2019 and April 4, 2020, the flu resulted in:

 Health officials are urging people to get their flu vaccine as soon as possible this year to prevent the spread of flu amidst the coronavirus pandemic.
 Contact your primary care provider to schedule your flu shot or call your local pharmacy for more information.

 New York State reported 157,758 positive cases between October 1 2019 and April 4, 2020.
 In Monroe County, NY, there were 17 deaths and 5,775 confirmed cases since October 1.
 Of those confirmed cases, 763 resulted in hospitalization.

 A total of 19,713 influenza-related hospitalizations were reported between October 1, 2019 and March 28, 2020.
 72% were associated with Influenza A and 27% were Influenza B, which is a reversal of early season numbers when Influenza B was more dominant.